 If you are concerned about varicose veins being life-threatening, consult a board-certified vein doctor who can evaluate your condition and recommend treatments to reduce your risk of life-threatening complications.

-Varicose Vein Treatment in Kansas City, Leavenworth, and Marshall, MO
+Varicose Vein Treatment in Kansas City & Liberty, MO

 Dr. Scott Darling is a triple board-certified vein doctor at Missouri Vein Specialists and can help reduce the risk of serious health issues by treating varicose veins through conservative or highly advanced minimally invasive treatment methods.
 In our clinic, our patients have access to the latest vein treatments.